Adam-Alive/camden-curling-club/README.md

 ![screenshot](documentation/erd.png)

-A more comprehensive ERD can be auto-generated once you're at the end of your development stages, just before you submit.
-Follow the steps below to obtain a thorough ERD that you can include.
+At project completion I auto-generated a more comprehensive ERD, using `pygraphviz` and `django-extensions`.

-Feel free to leave the steps in the README for future use to yourself.
+These are the steps to follow:

-I have used `pygraphviz` and `django-extensions` to auto-generate an ERD.

-The steps taken were as follows:
 - In the terminal: `sudo apt update`
-- then: `sudo apt-get install python3-dev graphviz libgraphviz-dev pkg-config`
+- Then: `sudo apt-get install python3-dev graphviz libgraphviz-dev pkg-config`
-- then type `Y` to proceed
+- Then type `Y` to proceed
-- then: `pip3 install django-extensions pygraphviz`
+- Then: `pip3 install django-extensions pygraphviz`
-- in my `settings.py` file, I added the following to my `INSTALLED_APPS`:
+- In `settings.py` file, add the following to `INSTALLED_APPS`:
 ```python
 INSTALLED_APPS = [
     ...